Mary McCorison Rosenbloom Teaching Award

 The Mary M. Rosenbloom Teaching Award is a $1500 award that honors an individual who has created and delivered exemplary and innovative instruction programs over a two-year period.
 The faculty and staff of the KU Libraries teach in a variety of venues and formats, including workshops, course-integrated instruction, Web-based instruction, and credit courses offered through academic departments and other partner programs.
 In addition, library instructors may provide instructional support to other faculty members through the development of instructional materials, assignments, or other mechanisms for the assessment of student learning in the area of information and technology literacy.
 All librarians and staff who engage in teaching are encouraged to apply.

 The primary criteria for selection of the recipient of this award are the design and delivery of exemplary instruction in the area of information and technology literacy and contribution to the instructional environment in KU Libraries.
-This is not a lifetime achievement award but instead covers work done during the past two calendar years.
-The award is given in odd years, and the two-year period under consideration will cover the preceding years (for example, the 2023 award process would review materials from 2021 and 2022).
+This is not a lifetime achievement award but instead covers work done during the past two academic years.

 Eligibility